 Two Dapol/Airfix 'engine shed' kits can make a decent sized factory by arranging the parts as shown below (this was described in an article in Airfix Magazine in the early 1970s for making a larger engine shed).
 You need to make a new roof from card but you can use the roof ventilators from the kit (or keep them for use with the kit roofs on home made buildings).
 You get a decent size industrial building, three times the floor area of a single shed, out of the two kits.
 You can add a large door to one of the sides by cutting a rectangle following the line of the supplied window and attaching a larger 'planked' piece of card to the inside, representing a sliding door.

 I glued the building down to a mounting card base, adding a wall of similar card wrapped in brick paper round the outside to form an enclosed compound with a 'pavement' along two sides.
 The doors on the end of the longer building open onto the roadway, I should have replaced these with a sliding door.
 The factory gates in the adjoining wall were from the Airfix Battle of Waterloo Farmhouse kit (but if you do use a sliding door on the main building you can use the unused shed doors instead).
-A lean-to shed from one of the engine shed kits was added to the inside of the outer wall, the other became the 'office' by the gates.
+A lean-to shed from one of the engine shed kits was added to the inside of the outer wall, the other became the 'office' by the gates, both serve to brace those outer walls.
 The base was cut down at the gates to make the 'dropped curb' onto the roads.
 The 'factory' is handy as a REME base as well as something to fight over.

 I seldom bother with an attic as it is just too fiddly to use but in the case of the paper cottage kit this was the upper floor of the building.
 There was no convenient way of adding some internal walls to the attic bedroom so to provide a handle for removing the upper floor I added a U shaped strip of card around the top of the stair well.
 This was well reinforced with match sticks as it is a toy.
 If the building does not have internal walls on the upper floor (and you have not bothered with a staircase) you can add 'rafters' in the form of an inverted U shape of card strips to provide a handle for lifting the floor out for access.
 I have done this on occasion and reinforced the joint at the bottom of each end (for plastic card use scraps of card, for paper card use pieces of match stick).